apache/iceberg-docs/docs/content/docs/flink/flink-getting-started.md

 env.execute("Test Iceberg DataStream");
 ```

-## Inspecting tables.
+## Inspecting tables

-Iceberg does not support inspecting table in flink sql now, we need to use [iceberg's Java API](../api) to read iceberg's meta data to get those table information.
+Iceberg does not support inspecting table in Flink SQL now.
+Users have to use [Iceberg's Java API](../api) to read Iceberg's metadata for those table information.

-## Rewrite files action.
+## Rewrite files action

+To deal with small files, Iceberg offers a Flink action (batch job) that can rewrite small files into larger ones.

-Iceberg provides API to rewrite small files into large files by submitting flink batch job.
-The behavior of this flink action is the same as the spark's [rewriteDataFiles](../maintenance/#compact-data-files).
+The behavior of this Flink action is similar to Spark's [rewriteDataFiles](../maintenance/#compact-data-files).

 ```java
 import org.apache.iceberg.flink.actions.Actions;